This is Part 1 of a series of stories of mums with “broken brains”.

-About 10 months later, Husband and I talked about having another child, and I was a teensy bit terrified (read, shitting my pants in a most terrible way).
+About 10 months later, Husband and I talked about having another child, and I was a teensy bit terrified (read, shitting my pants).
 I had pretty much talked myself out of it.
 Could I even physically carry and deliver another baby?
 What if I had another aneurysm?
 What if the one I had, although clipped, re-bled?
 I was so thoroughly grateful to have one child I didn’t want to risk dying in the pursuit of another.

 We went to see a high-risk obstetrician who said, “Should be fine.
 Recommend a C-section at 36 weeks, though.”
 Turned to my neurosurgeon who said, “Should be fine.
 Aneurysm’s clipped.
 Off you trot.”
 All other accounts about having a baby after a burst aneurysm, though (acquired from the tome of intellectual infallibility that is Google), warned “Nooooooo.
 No bebbies!
 And if you do get a bebby, all hail Caesar!”
 Or something like that.
 Google is terribly cryptic.